• Share this on:

 Tips:

-• Do not restrict your focus to specific European countries.
-Specific market segments (high, middle or low) tend to behave similarly across countries, regardless of whether they are major importers or emerging markets.
-Your best approach is to identify the appropriate segment for your products and have your buyers distribute your products across Europe within this segment.
+• Do not just focus on specific European countries.
+Particular market segments (high, middle or low) generally behave similarly across countries, whether they are mature or emerging markets.
+Your best approach is to identify the appropriate segment for your products and let your buyers distribute your products across Europe within this segment.

 • Use European HDHT trade associations to find buyers.
 Key associations include EURATEX (textiles) and EFIC (furniture).
-National associations — like HWB (Germany), the Giftware Association (United Kingdom) and VIIA (the Netherlands) — could also be useful.
+National associations like HWB (Germany), the Giftware Association (UK) and VIIA (Netherlands) can also be useful.

-• See our studies on particular HDHT product groups for more specific trade statistics relating to your products.
+• See our studies per HDHT product group for more specific trade statistics for your products.

 3. Which products from developing countries have the most potential on the European market?

-Opportunities in the European HDHT market are generally good.
-Particularly promising product groups include basketry, home furniture, carrying products (bags), bed textiles, wooden tableware and kitchenware, and homewear.
-These groups show good potential, based on trade statistics and sector trends.
+The European HDHT market offers opportunities.
+Particularly promising product groups are basketry, carrying products (bags), candles, soap, bed textiles and homewear.
+These groups show good potential based on trade statistics and sector trends.

-The HDHT sector is large and very diverse, even within the individual sub-sectors of home decoration and home textiles.
-These sub-sectors are further divided into categories, consisting of various product groups.
-Analysing these product groups could provide you with a broad idea of the most promising products for the European market.
-It is important to note, however, that the true potential of a product also depends on other factors, including quality, price, style, design and, consequently, the segment with which you target it.
+The HDHT sector is large and very diverse, even within the individual home decoration and home textile sub-sectors.
+These sub-sectors are further subdivided into categories, consisting of various product groups.
+Analysing these product groups can give you a broad idea of promising products for the European market.
+However, you should keep in mind that the true potential of a product also depends on factors like its quality, price, style and design, thus also the segment you target with it.

-In general, the European HDHT market offers good opportunities, especially in the middle to high-end segments.
-To appeal to consumers in these segments, your products will need to stand out.
-You should use design, decoration, artisanry and the story behind your products to distinguish them from those of your competitors.
+The European HDHT market generally offers you good opportunities, especially in the mid- to high-end segments.
+To appeal to consumers in these segments, your product needs to stand out.
+Use design, decoration, craftsmanship and the story behind your products to stand out from your competition.
 Using special (sustainable) materials, techniques and patterns are good ways to add value.
-If you support these efforts with an active sales strategy, you could be successful.
+By supporting this with an active sales strategy, you can be successful.

-We highlight 6 promising HDHT product groups to illustrate the potential in the European market: basketry, home furniture, carrying products (bags), bed textiles, wooden tableware and kitchenware, and homewear.
-Opportunities are obviously not limited to these products —potential exists across the sector.
+This chapter highlights six promising HDHT product groups to give you an idea of the potential in the European market: basketry, carrying products (bags), candles, soap, bed textiles and homewear.
+Of course, opportunities are not limited to these products – there is potential across the whole sector.

 Basketry